-The surge in VC investment from 2021 has not been matched by returns, leaving many companies to fo-
+The surge in VC investment from 2021 has not been matched by returns, leaving many companies to focus on just one or two technologies to CRISPR technology.
+Even though big and expanding in Philadelphia.

 It is a sign of less abundant VC fund-We are collaborating with the Blum- ing.
 There is optimism that by mid to